WEKT

-WEKT (1070 AM and 92.1 FM) is a radio station broadcasting a Classic hits format.
+WEKT (1070 AM) is a radio station broadcasting a classic hits format.
 Licensed to and located in Elkton, Kentucky, United States, the station is currently owned by the Cadiz, Kentucky-based Edge Media Group, a unit of Ham Broadcasting Company, Inc.

 The station's studio is located on the Public Square (junction of US 68 Business and KY 181) in downtown Elkton, and its transmission facility is located on Marion Street on the west side of Elkton.

 The station's FM translator, W221EU (92.1 FM), broadcasts from a transmitter along Williams Hill Road off US 68/KY 80 just east of Elkton.

 History

 Early years

 The station signed on the air as WSRG on July 21, 1977, initially broadcasting a country music format under ownership of Jim White.
 It became known as WOAM on February 1, 1988, when country music singer and longtime Grand Ole Opry member Ernie Ashworth purchased the station.
 In September of that year, Ashworth placed the station on the auction block in order for him to purchase WSLV of Ardmore, Alabama.
 After the station was purchased by Marshall and Ruby Sidebottom, with the business name M&R Broadcasting, shortly after they sold WIRV of Irvine, WOAM officially became WEKT on January 3, 1989; the sale was finalized the following month.